 Analysis

 A significant majority of the Company’s leases are double net and triple net leases where the tenant generally controls the environmental practices and conditions at the property.
 The Company measures our tenant sustainability impacts by working with the tenants to obtain information regarding sustainability impacts.
+The Company seeks to include green lease clauses in new leases and lease amendments, such as cost recovery clauses and clauses that require tenants to share utility consumption data.
 During 2022, the Company conducted a tenant survey to gather information regarding property specific sustainability features.
 One of the ways the Company seeks to incentivize and improve sustainability practices is through tenant improvement allowances that may be used by our tenants to make energy and water efficiency investments at our properties.
-The Company also educates its employees on evolving best-practice environmental strategies and intends to engage and collaborate with its tenants to understand the climate change-related impacts of our properties and seek to identify areas of improvement.
+The Company also educates its employees on evolving best-practice environmental strategies and is committed to engaging and collaborating with its tenants to understand the climate change-related impacts of our properties and seek to identify areas of improvement.

 Climate Change